Data-Laur/operational-reliability-dashboard/README.md

 **Authored by Lauren | MS in Data Science, Boston University**

 ## 🎯 Project Objective
 This dashboard serves as a "Subject Matter Expert" audit of 561 professional tasks executed between 2018 and 2026.
-The goal is to quantify operational reliability and client satisfaction through a verified, timestamped dataset.
+This audit establishes a framework for service-level agreement (SLA) verification, translating qualitative client sentiment into actionable operational reliability metrics.

 ## 🚀 Live Demo
 **[Launch the Dashboard](https://lauren-ops-audit.streamlit.app/)**